 - It's cheaper than store-bought.
 When you calculate the costs of homemade jelly vs store-bought, homemade is cheaper by a few cents per ounce.
 While that may not be a huge savings, it does add up.

-- The jelly is good for a long time.
+- The Peach Peel Jelly is good for a long time.
 Because we are canning this recipe, the long-term storage is great!
 You can gift the jars out for the holidays or keep them in the pantry for later.
-Gift them out alongside our Watermelon Jelly for fun and flavorful gifts!
+Give them out alongside our Watermelon Jelly for fun and flavorful gifts!

 - It reduces food waste.
 Instead of tossing out peach skins after peeling, this recipe puts them to delicious use.
 It's a smart way to use every part of the fruit, no waste, all flavor.